 Here is my favorite routine with the box:

 After bringing out the box, and taking my cards from it, I have a card selected and then torn into six pieces.
 The pieces are laid flat into the card box, and one corner is given to the spectator to hold.
 The box is closed, and when re-opened, the pieces have magically restored themselves.
 Except for the missing corner, which fits, of course.

 But I also like this "repeat clairvoyance" routine: the card box is shown, and the deck of cards removed from it.
 Spectator shuffles the deck and chooses any card, which is placed unseen into the card box.
 After the card box is closed, the magi/mentalist tries to "see" what the card is, using his clairvoyant powers.
 He writes down something and folds it, then the box is opened and the chosen card is removed and placed with the folded paper.
 Another card is chosen and placed into the box, again unseen.
 Again the magician divines the value and writes it on a piece of paper.
 The box is opened and the second chosen card is placed on the second paper.
 When both cards are turned over and the papers opened, they are both exactly correct.

 Other effects, including spirit writing, card changes and vanishes, and a routine with currency are also described in the special TMGS supplemental instructions.

-This is a nice wooden box, with metal hinge and magnetic closure.
+This is a nice wooden box, with hidden metal hinges and magnetic snap-closure.
 (Again, the flap gimmicks in this box are NOT magnetic/locking, but this gives the box additional versatility in creating routines.)
-Typical reatil on this box is about $27, but get it here for less.

 Brand new, with extra TMGS instruction sheet.
 (DECK SHOWN IN PHOTOS IS NOT INCLUDED)